Tryptophol dosage

 Description

-The tryptophol assay aims to quantify this metabolite of tryptophan , an indole alcohol naturally present in certain plants, yeasts and fermented products (such as wine, beer or kefir).
+Tryptophol assays aim to quantify this metabolite of tryptophan , an indole alcohol naturally present in certain plants, yeasts, and fermented products (such as wine, beer, or kefir).

-A bioactive molecule of growing interest, tryptophol is studied for its sedative, antioxidant and neuroactive properties , as well as for its possible role in microbial cell communication and fermentation processes .
+A bioactive molecule of increasing interest, tryptophol is being studied for its sedative, antioxidant, and neuroactive properties , as well as for its potential role in microbial cell communication and fermentation processes .

 Analytical methods and protocols